Shanghai Biennale: 2014 edition

+The tenth edition of Shanghai Biennale was characterized by questions about the relationship between the social and the fictive spheres in the building of society, and the different ways in which the “social” is produced in the 21st century.
+From November 23, 2014 to March 31, 2015.

 2016 edition

 “Why not ask again?” is the byword of the 11th Shanghai Biennale (2016 November, 11 - 2017 March 12) chosen by Raqs Media Collective in the shape of Jeebesh Bagchi, Monica Narula and Shuddhabrata Sengupta.
-The theme arises in the form of a question, carrying a double meaning and leading to a storm of interpretations.
-Since the task of “asking” can stand both to simply asking a question and trying to go beyond it, maybe reawakening a desire, this edition aims to go beyond the predictable.
-The unpredictable is here welcomed, not feared: it is the drive towards the constant questioning about everything around us.